Apprenticeships

 You will lay bricks, blocks and other types of building components in mortar to construct and repair walls, foundations, partitions, arches, and other structures such as chimney stacks.
 You might also refurbish brickwork and masonry on restoration projects.
 The range of sites and projects you may work on include large commercial developments, new builds in housing, alterations, extensions, and restorations.

-You will spend 6 hours of your apprenticeship working towards your off-the-job learning, which can consist of college attendance, homework/coursework, project related work, employer training, mentoring, and coaching – plus a number of other tasks (more information can be shared).
+You will spend 6 hours of your apprenticeship working towards your off-the-job learning, which consists of College attendance, homework/coursework, project related work, employer training, mentoring, and coaching.

-You will build a portfolio of work and workplace assessors will be in regular contact to provide support, and to arrange on-site visits to observe your ability and skills in your daily role.
+You will build a portfolio of work during your studies and workplace assessors will be in regular contact to provide support, and to arrange on-site visits to observe your ability and skills in your daily role.
 It is important for you to take ownership of your own learning by seeking out opportunities to gain new skills on the job with your employer.
-Learning in college will be delivered through a mixture of classes, work-related activities and independent study and research.
+Learning in College will be delivered through a mixture of classes, work-related activities and independent study and research.

-Your final grade will be determined by collective performance in the three assessments in the endpoint assessment:
+Your final grade will be determined in the endpoint assesment, through a collective performance, based on:

 • online knowledge-based tests